John Wesley Robinson: Arrest and trial

 Mary and Alma's absences remained unnoticed for approximately a month, until Mary's remains were discovered by accident by a neighbor.
 The authorities were quickly notified and an arrest warrant was issued for Robinson, who was caught on May 21 in Lee's Summit.
 He was immediately returned to the police station, where he readily admitted to killing his wife and stepdaughter, but also accused Mary's half-sister and neighbor, Jennie Hill, of being his accomplice.
 In his version, Hill supposedly promised that they would run away together if he killed his wife, and when he did so, she personally killed Alma to not leave any witnesses and also because she supposedly did not like the little girl.
 Like with his previous arrest, it quickly garnered publicity and led to the formation of lynch mobs that demanded that he be killed on the spot.

 Soon after, both Robinson and Hill were charged with the murders.
-While it was initially claimed that Hill had dreamed that a woman's remains had been buried on the Robinson property, she denied that accusation in court and steadfastly maintainced that she was innocent.
+While it was initially claimed that Hill had dreamed that a woman's remains had been buried on the Robinson property, she denied that accusation in court and steadfastly maintained that she was innocent.
 Their preliminary trial attracted great attention from around Kansas City, with many attending the proceedings out of morbid interest.
 A woman named Fannie Taylor would later come forward and accuse Robinson of being the same man who, under the name 'John Robinson', had killed a wife in Nashville, Tennessee six years prior and then fled the state.
 In response, Robinson said that while he was indeed born in Nashville, he had left for Missouri a long time ago and was not responsible for this crime.
 As no follow-up indictments occurred, it is presumed that he was excluded as a suspect in this case.

 At his subsequent murder trial, Robinson continued to claim that his account of the crimes – the one that accused Hill of being Alma's killer – was the truthful one.
 Due to the harrowing nature of the murders and a fear that they would cause a riot, the presiding judge ordered that everyone with the exception of the witnesses leave the courtroom until the end of the proceedings.
 Robinson was ultimately convicted and attempted to plead guilty to the murders, but this motion was rejected by the judge, who entered a plea of not guilty on the defendant's behalf.
 In his final statement, he claimed that Robinson's crimes warranted his execution, but he would prefer that a jury of his peers decided his fate.
 Not long after, Hill – who had been released on bond – was fully exonerated when Robinson finally admitted that her participation in the crimes was a complete fabrication.